Gavin Campbell (presenter): Actor

 Campbell began his career as an actor from 1970–71.
 He was an actor for 15 years.
-He played the part of Spencer Bodily in a 1968 episode of Department S.
+He played the part of Spencer Bodily in a 1970 episode of Department S. He also played the part of a motorcycle policeman in the 1971 film adaptation of the TV sitcom On The Buses and Inspector Harry Morgan in the 1978 film The Playbirds.

 Presenter

 Campbell was a presenter on the BBC consumer television show That's Life!.
 Around 1983 That's Life was attracting 19 million viewers.

 In the 1997 general election Campbell presented a video presentation for the Referendum Party, seeking the United Kingdom's withdrawal from the European Union.
 Five million copies of a VHS cassette with the video were sent to households in target constituencies.

 Campbell ran a company called One Hand Clapping Ltd from 1998–2002 with his wife.

 Until 2001, he worked for the Money Channel, which later went bankrupt.

 In 2001 he wrote a personal finance column for The Mail on Sunday.

-Since 2003, Campbell has been part of company called First Growth Direct, based in Lew Trenchard in Devon, which imports wine.
+Since 2003, Campbell has been part of a company called First Growth Direct, based in Lew Trenchard in Devon, which imports wine.
 Before becoming an actor he had worked as a plongeur in Paris.
 He has a house in France at Auxerre.
 He had been a wine director at Berry Brothers and Rudd of London.